hoangbv15/android-charge-limiter/README.md

 ```
 Note the hub and port number (hub 0-1.1.3 and port 1).

+Download this script to your computer using whatever method you prefer, git clone  or copy paste.
 Open the script and edit the lines containing the `USB_HUB` and `USB_PORT` variables with the values found above.

 Allow the script to be executed
 ```